 Divergence can encourage and push team members to see things from different perspectives.
 Giving them the opportunity to venture out from their skills will promote a constructive difference in their well-being and skillsets.
 However, it is essential to ensure that such divergence is not destructive, but rather practical.

 Regardless of how bad the idea is or how disruptive the news your team might encounter, it is best to maintain positive communication and reaction.
 Overflowing negativity in one room can alter the mood and ambience in the workplace.
 Showing sincerity despite a bad idea or projecting positivity in the midst of a crisis will not lose track and understand that all of you are working towards one goal and that setbacks are normal.

 Rejecting feedback can be hard for both you and the person voicing out.
 It is vital to explain why you can’t go in that direction.
 Be more considerate of your response while showing appreciation for the effort.
 It will encourage them to keep voicing their opinions and not feel the need to retreat in secrecy.

 Do Not Just Hear, Listen!

 Listening to your team members, acknowledging contributions, and taking into account what’s already been laid out is a sign of a considerate leader.
 Speaking first without listening will censor your team that will gradually lead to a team of only one member: YOU.

-Psychological safety requires extensive emotional intelligence and absence of ego.
-The leader’s job does not only limit to instilling vision and strategising, but it also extends to nourishing the emotional, psychological, and mental well-being of every team members to promote a culture that strikes intellectual courage.
+Psychological safety requires extensive emotional intelligence and the absence of ego.
+The leader’s job does not only limit to instilling vision and strategising, but it also extends to nourishing the emotional, psychological, and mental well-being of every team member to promote a culture that strikes intellectual courage.